GoogleCloudPlatform/datacatalog-tag-engine/README.md

 3. Create an OAuth client ID for your Tag Engine web application:

-- This step is only required if you are planning to run the UI.
+- This step is only required if you are deploying the UI.

 - Designate a domain for your web application (e.g. tagengine.app).
 You can register one from [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you don't have one.

 - Create an OAuth client ID from API Credentials.
 Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. `https://tagengine.app/oauth2callback`).

 - Download the OAuth client secret and save the json file to your local Tag Engine git repo (e.g. `datacatalog-tag-engine/client_secret.json`).  <br><br>